nzzdev/red-zh-vote-crawler/README.md

   "party": "SVP",                // party abbr "incumbent": true,             // previously elected "elected": true                // is elected
-}
+  // exe candidate only
+  "majority": 84034,             // number of votes to reach majority "hasMajority": true            // if majority is reached }
 ```

+All non mandatory may or may not be available.
+The sections only imply that they could appear with a specific result or election type.

+It is possible that `hasMajority` is defined and `majority` is missing since some source pages only indicate weather majority is reached but not the number of votes required.

 ## Meta Data